Smarter business insurance

 Reactive Clay Movement

 A report significantly underestimated reactive clay movement, resulting in expensive foundation redesigns and project delays.
+The client claimed substantial losses for the rework required.

 Retaining Wall Failure

 A client's retaining wall design failed after heavy rain, leading to property damage and substantial legal claims.
+The geotechnical assessment was alleged to have underestimated groundwater conditions.

 Tunnel Collapse

-• Design & Advice Errors
+Design & Advice Errors

 Incorrect soil classification, groundwater assessment issues, or slope stability mistakes.

-• Contaminated Land
+Contaminated Land

 Advice that results in clean-up disputes or costly remediation.

-• Defence Costs
+Defence Costs

 Legal costs coverage even if the claim turns out to be groundless.

-• Prior Knowledge
+Prior Knowledge

 Any issue you already knew about before the policy started.

-• Intentional Acts
+Intentional Acts

 Fraudulent or dishonest acts are not covered.

-• Specific Hazards
+Specific Hazards

 Asbestos, pollution, or contamination unless specifically extended.

-Most consulting firms carry between $5M and $20M.
+Most consulting geotechnical firms carry between $5M and $20M.
 High-risk projects like mining, major infrastructure, or dams often require $20M or more.

 Geotechnical PI: Cover for High-Risk Projects & Tenders